 - alcohol: 6 litres of beer and 2 litres of fermented beverages, and, in addition, either 1 bottle (with the volume of up to 1 litre) of alcohol other than beer or fermented beverage regardless of its ethanol content, or up to 2 litres of wine

-- tobacco products: up to 50 cigarettes or 25 cigarillos or 10 cigars or 50 grams of smoking tobacco
+- tobacco products: up to 50 cigarettes or 25 cigarillos or 10 cigars or 120 grams of solid tobacco substitute or 20 grams of other alternative tobacco products or 50 grams of smoking tobacco

 In order to receive a consignment containing alcohol and/or tobacco products all following conditions must be met: